cardano-foundation/CIPs/CIP-????/README.md

 ## Rationale: how does this CIP achieve its goals?
 While the `keccak256` function might be implemented in on-chain scripts, doing so would be computationally unfeasible.

+The library, cryptonite, is not implemented by and under control of the Plutus team.
+However,
+* It is a library already used in the Cardano stack to expose SHA3, and can be considered as a trustworthy implementation.
+* The function does not throw any exceptions as hash functions are defined to work with any ByteString input.
+It does not expect a particular particular structure.
+* It's behaviour is predictable.
+As mentioned above, the cost of the function is linear with respect to the size of the message provided as input.
+This is the same behaviour that other hash functions exposed in plutus (blake, sha3) have.
 ## Path to Active
 This CIP may transition to active status once the Plutus version containing the `keccak_256` function is introduced in a node release and becomes available on Mainnet.